Fundamental Analysis Guides

 5. Identify any red flags, such as high taxes and interest costs, which could pressure the company’s bottom line and affect future performance.

-6. Always keep a watchful eye out for anything marked as special items or extraordinary expenses.
-These are allowed for in the generally accepted accounting principles (GAAP) but only as one-off charges for restructuring or closing business units.
-E.g., redundancy payments.
+6. Always look for anything marked as special items or extraordinary expenses.
+These are allowed for in the generally accepted accounting principles (GAAP) but only as one-off charges for restructuring or closing business units, such as redundancy payments.
 These may be significant enough to alter the post-tax profit figure from a healthy profit to a minor loss.
 You should consider these in your valuation of a company.

 By understanding these key insights, investors can quickly analyze an income statement and gain valuable insights into a company’s financial performance.